<< USSR News Brief (Vesti iz SSSR), 15 November 1983 >>

 The court sentenced Mikhail Rivkin to 7 years in a strict-regime penal colony, followed by five years’ internal exile.

-Further entries from USSR News Brief detail how on 30 September 1985 Rivkin was moved from the Mordovia camps to Chistopol Prison (Tatarstan, Volga Region), where he was on hunger strike in April and May 1986.
+Further entries from USSR News Brief detail how on 30 September 1985 Rivkin was moved from the Mordovia camps to Chistopol Prison (Tatarstan, Volga District), where he was on hunger strike in April and May 1986.
 In January 1987 Mikhail Rivkin was transferred from Chistopol Prison to the KGB’s Lefortovo Prison in Moscow.
 On 16 March that year he was released.

 In 1990 Rivkin gave an extensive interview about the case, in which he characterised the response of each person involved and dismissed the suggestion that “outside” intervention by Western Communist Parties had been responsible for the other detainees’ early release.